ajit99/GDG-Cloud-Mumbai-Aryavarta-BankSecureInternet-Banking/README.md

 •	Investments & Insurance
 •	Risk Management & Open Banking APIs
 •	Responsive Design for mobile & desktop
-Tech Stack:
-•	HTML5, CSS3, JavaScript
-•	Fonts & Icons: Google Fonts (Inter), Font Awesome
-•	Static Demo (No backend integration)
-Installation:
-1. Download or clone the project.
-2. Open Aryavarta BankSecureInternet Banking.html in your browser.
-3. Use the sample credentials below.

 Sample Credentials:
 •	Customer ID: ARYA001
 •	Password: password123
-Security Tips:
-•	Do not share credentials.
-•	Verify the official domain.
-•	Logout after each session.
-Disclaimer:
-This is a demo prototype for educational use only.
-It does not connect to any real banking system.